 Theatergoers want to be swept away.
 The theater can move an audience to tears or make them laugh.
 Through song and dance they can be entertained, momentarily forgetting their own troubles.

-I don’t know how I would have gotten through the drama of grade school or high school without my mom.
-After I skipped home from school, she would greet me with a smile, something warm out of the oven for an afternoon snack, and the question, “How was school today?”
-I would plop down at the half moon counter my dad installed in our small kitchen and snatch a warm cookie with its chocolate chips still melting and proceed to recount the trivial events of my day.
-I always had a lot to say as you can only imagine, but she would listen and then give advice and encouragement.
-Continue reading
+I don’t know how I would have survived the drama of elementary or high school without my mom.
+After skipping home from school, she would greet me with a smile, something warm from the oven, and the question, “How was school today?”
+I would plop down at the half moon counter my dad installed in our small kitchen and snatch a warm cookie, its chocolate chips still melting, and proceed to recount the trivial events of my young life.
+I always had a lot to say, as you can only imagine, but she would listen and give advice and encouragement.
+Continue reading →

 It’s been one year since I started blogging and there have been some noticeable behavioral changes in my life.